Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 - Describe the "gene" of a solution, a structure of data of quantified which can be altered.
 - Explicit how the solution gene mutate, to result in a slightly different solution.

-> include refs

 ## data structure

-To begin, we must define what is the "gene" of a solution.
-How do we describe the solution.
+To begin, we must define what is the "gene" of a solution: How do we describe the solution.

 For our case, the gene will be an array of disks, each of theses disks have